grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 Grafana currently supports three types of plugins: panel, data source, and app.
 For more information on managing plugins, refer to [Plugin Management]({{< relref "../../../administration/plugin-management/" >}}).

-To install plugins in the Docket container, complete the following steps:
+To install plugins in the Docker container, complete the following steps:

 1. Pass the plugins you want to be installed to Docker with the `GF_INSTALL_PLUGINS` environment variable as a comma-separated list.